nihalmishra/nihalmishra/README.md

 Recently I interned with [Trader Interactive](https://www.linkedin.com/company/traderinteractive/) and helped contribute towards their core backend APIs and developed a standard library from scratch.
 It enhanced my knowledge of Laravel, Node.js for backend, Vue.js for frontend, AWS CloudWatch, Docker and setting up automated CI/CD pipelines in GitHub.
 For me, writing maintainable and clean code is a top priority while ensuring scalability.
 I strive to learn and implement optimized solutions that perform well.

 - 🎓 Currently pursuing a Master's in Computer Science, University of Florida.
-- 🔭 I’m currently working on this github README :P
 - 🌱 I’m currently learning data science, machine learning, neural networks/deep learning, and computer vision techniques.
 - 👯 I’m looking to collaborate on open-source projects in full stack software development and data science projects.
 - 💬 Ask me about getting started with data science, web development, automotive software and python.